meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 - All user rights and licenses granted in these Terms will end
 - You must cease using the app and may be required to delete it
 - Certain provisions (disclaimers, limitations, etc.) survive termination
-- Email data deletion will proceed according to our Privacy Policy
+- Data deletion will proceed according to our Privacy Policy
 - Local data remains on your device until app is uninstalled

 ## Updates and Modifications